Kennygunderman/SunDownShowdown/README.md

 Sundown Showdown is an arena-based mini-game that happens every Minecraft day at sundown.
 When the game starts chests in the specified arena are stocked with valuable loot that is guarded by high-level mobs!

-## Set-Up
+## Set up
-To set up the plugin simply set up your arena using the arena commands below.
-Once the arena is set up add chests to the arena by using the chest commands below.
-Once this is done your good to go!
+To set up the arena make sure you are standing in the middle of the arena and set the radius using `\showdown arena set <radius>`.
+Once you have specified the arena radius, add chests within the arena by using `\showdown chest add`.
+By default, mobs will spawn around the chests when a new game starts.
+To add high-level mobs such as Ravager's and Pillager's use the command `/showdown mob add <mob type>`.
+Please reference the `Commands` section to understand how to properly use these commands.
+Enjoy the Plugin!

 ## Commands
 #### /showdown enable